 If your research involves collecting and analyzing articles in bulk, then the Web Services API may be the tool for your research project.
 For smaller research needs, Nexis Uni may be better suited.
 Please contact us to discuss how we may help.

 How do I access it?

-Interested researchers should contact Jeff Knapp and Andrew Dudash to discuss if the API is the right service for their research.
+Interested researchers should fill out this intake form and contact Jeff Knapp and Andrew Dudash to discuss if the API is the right service for their research.
 Research projects will then need to consider the search process, restrictions, and coding, among other things.
 There are volume limits, and although robust, there is some level of coordination needed to maintain regular access for all researchers.